MicrosoftDocs/architecture-center/docs/example-scenario/iot/smart-places-content.md

 - [Azure Monitor][Azure Monitor] collects and analyzes app telemetry, such as performance metrics and activity logs.
 This service notifies apps and personnel about irregular conditions.

-- [Azure Defender for IoT][Azure Defender for IoT] is a unified security service that protects IoT systems by identifying vulnerabilities and threats.
+- [Microsoft Defender for IoT][Azure Defender for IoT] is a unified security service that protects IoT systems by identifying vulnerabilities and threats.

 - [Azure DevOps Services][Azure DevOps] provides services, tools, and environments for managing coding projects and deployments.